KKol21/epimodel_sensitivity/docs/source/usage/general_use.rst

 - **gamma**: This parameter could represent the recovery rate for an infected individual transitioning to the recovered state.
 - **alpha**: This parameter might represent the rate at which individuals leave the incubation stage and become infectious.

-You can define as many parameters as required by your model.

 Age Vector
 -----------